Complete Pre-med Curriculum

-Premedical students should develop a solid background in the humanities, philosophy and the arts.
+Premedical students should develop a solid background in the humanities, psychology, sociology, philosophy and the arts.
 Understanding human relationships and human nature is vital to the practice of medicine.
 Students are encouraged to take courses, which would be difficult to acquire after the college experience is completed.
 The School of Medicine seeks to admit well-rounded students with broad and diverse experiences.

 Each applicant must complete the following courses prior to matriculation:

 BIOLOGY: is fulfilled by one semester of cellular biology with lab and one semester of organismic biology with lab.
 Survey courses (an introductory course of study that provides a general view of an academic subject) in anatomy an physiology cannot be substituted for this requirement.
 AP Biology is not accepted.
 If your undergraduate institution accepted AP Biology, two upper level Biology courses with labs will be acceptable.

 |GENERAL CHEMISTRY: requirement is met by a one-year course in general inorganic chemistry with labs.||8|

 |ORGANIC CHEMISTRY: requirement is met by a one-year course in organic chemistry with labs.
 The course in organic chemistry should cover all of the major categories of organic compounds.||8|

 |PHYSICS: requirement is met by a one-year course in general physics with labs, including mechanics, electricity, heat, light and sound.
 Specialized courses in sub-disciplines cannot be substituted for any part of this requirement.||8|